SophieFriederike/Debugger/README.md

-Immunity Debugger
+Debugger
 =================
-This is a repository of Immunity Debugger releases
+This is a fork of the repository of Immunity Debugger releases

 Disclaimer